vendia/blog/posts/2022-02-01-room-to-read.md

 ## Sharing Back – Vendia Will Donate to Room to Read

 As a thank you for sharing your time, we are sharing back to [Room to Read](https://www.roomtoread.org/).
-Until Feb 15, we will donate $50 to Room to Read for every person who posts screenshots to the [Vendia Discourse thread](https://community.vendia.net/t/room-to-read-share-your-screenshots-and-feedback) of (a) their book list and (b) their Universal Application with two nodes.
+Until Feb 15, we will donate $50 to Room to Read for every person who posts screenshots to the [Vendia Discourse thread](https://community.vendia.net/t/room-to-read-share-your-screenshots-and-feedback) of (a) their book list in the Entity Explorer and (b) the [details of their Universal Application with two nodes](https://share.vendia.net/uni).
 So let’s go!
 Share this exercise with any of your colleagues that want to help make a difference through better sharing.

 ### Why Room to Read?